JuliaLang/www_old.julialang.org/soc/projects/diffeq.md

 in order to be efficiently solved.
 However, implicit methods are inherently more costly and thus inefficient when they are not needed.
-This is an issue because many problems are not always stiff, and instead switch from stiff and nonstiff modes.
+This is an issue because many problems are not always stiff, and instead switch from stiff and non-stiff modes.
 The purpose of this project would be to develop functionality for detecting stiffness during integration and testing algorithms for automatic switching between appropriate algorithms.
-These would not only be more efficient on a large class of problems, but also decrease the cognative burden on the user by being efficient for a large class of algorithms and likely become the new default methods.
+These would not only be more efficient on a large class of problems, but also decrease the cognitive burden on the user by being efficient for a large class of algorithms and likely become the new default methods.